-HERE IT IS!
-The most anticipated facsimile to ever appear on Greatsite.com.
-The 1535 Coverdale Bible.
-The first ever printed English translation of the Bible.
+The 1535 Coverdale Bible: the first printed English translation of the Bible.

 One of William Tyndale’s closest friends, Myles Coverdale, actually printed the very first English language complete Bible…it was a “translation of a translation” making use of source texts such as Hebrew & Greek and “translation texts” such as Latin and German as well.